 I used to throw many a pity party for myself.
 I still do, sometimes!
 But mostly, I’m incredibly thankful for all of life’s gifts – even my alopecia, which has taught me so much.
 I know how lucky I am.

 Revealing her alopecia to her mother and daughter on that talk show – and of course, to the rest of the world – was no doubt a scary experience for Jada.
 But I’m sure that it was pretty liberating, too.
 It definitely was for me!

 Because since learning to talk frankly about my alopecia, I’ve met so many brave people who’ve been moved to share their story, too.
 And there’s solace to be found in each other’s support.

 FYI: I never call alopecia a “disease”.
-Just like I never say that I “suffer” from it.
+Just like I try to avoid saying that I “suffer” from it.
 Why?
 Because it makes me feel like a victim.
 And I let alopecia run my life for too long – until I decided to take back over.
 To own my condition.
-And to find some gratitude, some lessons, even some humour in my baldness!
+And to find some gratitude, some lessons, even some humor in my baldness!

 I notice that Jada does, too.
 In the video, she remarks that she “feels like a queen” in her head wraps – before joking with mum and daughter about her scarf being like long hair she can toss over her shoulder.

 For me, this willingness to laugh about something that can be so serious is really important.
 And a big part of the acceptance process, too.